Academic Program Review

 - managing and cataloging all information related to the academic program review process

-Day to day management of the review process is undertaken by the director of academic program review, Michael Galchinsky.
-Please direct questions to email@example.com, or call 404 413-2501.
+Day-to-day support of the APR process is provided by the Director of Assessment and Review, Dr. John Duffield.
+Please direct questions to email@example.com, or call 404 413-2615.